jalongx/imprint/README.md

 So I began writing a small wrapper around partclone… then added features… then added a rescue ISO…

 Imprint now lets me easily create or restore an image for any partition I can safely unmount.
 For core system partitions, I boot into a tiny maintenance/rescue Linux installation (a habit from the early 1990s) and run Imprint from there.
 Once the rescue ISO was working, I decided that releasing the tool might benefit both long-time Linux users and other windows refugees like myself.

 ---

-## Using Imprint on Windows Systems

-Imprint works perfectly for Windows users when run from the **Imprint Rescue ISO**.
-You do not need Linux installed — simply boot the ISO from a USB stick and you can:

-- back up Windows partitions
-- restore Windows partitions
-- image NVMe, SATA, USB, and RAID volumes
-- work offline without touching the installed OS

-This makes Imprint a safe, modern alternative to classic tools like Clonezilla or Acronis — with a clean UI and strong integrity guarantees.

----